 On my first night with my new flat mates in Zaragoza, I was taught the phrase “poco a poco” (little by little).
-They were referencing my progress with the Spanish language, and how it will come in time, but I find this phrase to be particularly applicable to many of my daily experiences teaching English in Spain.
+They were referencing my progress with the Spanish language, and how it will come in time, but I find this phrase to be particularly applicable to many of my daily experiences teaching English as a Language Assistant in Spain.
 Little by little, I am adjusting to the culture of my new home.
 Poco a poco, I am finding my footing at my lovely school (Sagrado Corazón de Jesus).
 Little by little, I am learning the names of all 500 hundred of my students, and poco a poco I am letting go of my excessively American need for control.
 Things will happen in Spain, whenever Spain wants them to happen, and the joy of being alone for the ride is more exhilarating, boundary-shattering, and eye opening than I can possibly articulate with something as simple as words.

 Of course there are rough days teaching English in Spain (hey we have them in the good old US of A too), but for every moment of doubt or sadness, I realize that pushing out of my comfort zone and experiencing life from a different perspective is exactly what I signed up for.
 School can be chaotic, between finding exactly where I fit in with the teachers, trying to communicate with all children (because their levels of English are extremely varied), and always being “on” with a humongous smile across my face no matter what.
 But the truth of the matter is: 99% of the time that smile is completely genuine, and this is the most fun I have ever had from a work experience.